software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ## Sprint assesment

 This Sprint doesn't have a Moodle submission.
 It is enough that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint deadline on {{site.sprint_3_deadline}}.
-We will be working on the exercises for the next two weeks.
+We will be working on the exercises for a bit over a week.

 The Sprint assesment is done based on the exercises 1-17.
 The group can earn up to 10 points from this Sprint.
 This is the final Sprint of the course and the group's project points will be composed of the points from this Sprint and the two previous Sprints.
 That is, the maximum number of project points is 30.